CERTCC/SSVC/doc/md_src_files/040_stakeholders-scope.md

 As opposed to mitigation, applying a remediation finishes an SSVC analysis of a deployed system.
 While specific vulnerabilities in specific systems can be remediated, the vulnerability cannot be 'disposed of' or eliminated from future consideration within an IT environment.
 Since software and systems are dynamic, a single vulnerability can be re-introduced after initial remediation through updates, software rollbacks, or other systemic actions that change the operating conditions within an environment.
-It is therefore important to continually monitor remediated systems for re-introduced vulnerabilities even after initial remediation.
+It is therefore important to continually monitor remediated environments for vulnerabilities reintroduced by either rollbacks or new deployments of outdated software.

 Table 3:<a name="table-deployer-outcomes"></a> Proposed Meaning for Deployer Priority Outcomes